PPC provides individual member support and articulates to policymakers and partners the viewpoint of FE college leaders.

 Who can be a member?

-PPC is open to principals and chief executives of incorporated FE colleges in the UK.
+PPC is open to principals, chief executives, and senior leaders of incorporated FE colleges in the UK.
 Because PPC represents you individually, rather than the college as an employer, we are able to give you personal support and guidance.
 You’ll have access to the very best professional advice, through our publications and telephone hotline, together with excellent support should you ever need it in your working life.
-To find out more email email@example.com
+To find out more email firstname.lastname@example.org

-The area reviews will have significant implications for the FE sector.
+Principals and senior leaders in England’s FE colleges require a range of skills to support, inform and influence FE.
 This, combined with funding reductions, means that some PPC members are and will be facing unsettling and sometimes difficult choices about their careers.
 To help, we have produced this information with our affiliated organisation, the Association of School and College Leaders (ASCL).

 Questions to ask: